uwreact/uwreact/CONTRIBUTING.md

 # Contributing Guide

 Thank you for your interest in contributing to this project!
+We're excited to work with you; please review the entirety of this document before opening an issue or submitting a pull request.

-## Getting Started
+## Getting Started with UW REACT

-Before you contribute, there's some information
+This project is just one in a collection

 ### What is UW REACT?